 GM wanted a faster, safer way to get cars off of the conveyor belt and onto the roads.
 So rather than rely on humans to move a ton of steel through the factory floor, a machine did the heavy lifting.
 And rather than putting humans out of work, it fostered a new era of growth thanks to the productivity automation afforded.

 Think of the ways that automation can improve processes in recruitment and it becomes clear why, like other industries before it, the field is destined for an automated transformation.

 And replacing those tasks with:

 - Automated email and text

 To understand how automation is poised to change the way that agencies staff and recruit for their customers in the future, start by looking at the past.

-Automation in recruitment, like auto manufacturing before it, provides an opportunity to facilitate growth at a rapid pace, both for individual agencies and for the industry as a whole.
-And the sooner an agency can implement automation, the sooner they’ll leave the past behind.
+Recruitment automation, like auto manufacturing before it, provides an opportunity to facilitate growth at a rapid pace, both for individual agencies and for the industry as a whole.
+And the sooner a agency can implement automation, the sooner they’ll leave the past behind.

-While we’re still in the early days of leveraging automation in recruitment, there is an ever-growing list of agencies seeing ROI and using robots to help with the following:
+While we’re still in the early days of leveraging automation in recruiting, there is an ever-growing list of agencies seeing ROI and using robots to help with the following:

 Improve internal processes.
 Work faster and smarter, with systems that are significantly less prone to human error.